IvanoDaneri/SpringBootJWT/readme.txt

         .antMatchers(HttpMethod.GET,"/companies/**").hasAuthority(PermissionEnum.AUTH_COMPANY_READ.name())

-   therefore, PermissionEnum.AUTH_COMPANY_READ must be present among the permissions encrypted in the token for that user, otherwise the filter will return: 404 Access Forbidden
+   therefore, PermissionEnum.AUTH_COMPANY_READ must be present among the permissions encrypted in the token passed, otherwise the filter will return: 404 Access Forbidden

 As mentioned, the authentication/authorization management uses the standard protocol JSON Web Token (JWT, see https://jwt.io/).
 The authentication/authorization process is described in the Softtek article: